Bean-Pringles/Rachet/README.md

 To get the official Rachet extension you can either:

-a) Search for the rachet extenion in VS Code
+a) Search for the rachet extenion in VS Code by Bean Pringles

 b) Press ctrl + shift + p in VS Code and find Developer: Install Extension From Location.
    Then click on the VSExtension folder and click continue.